A cross connection is the diversion of stormwater into the wastewater network, or wastewater into the stormwater system.

 Stormwater in the wastewater network increases the volume at the treatment plant by up to five times dry-weather levels.
 It can overload the plant, leading to a discharge to sea of only partially treated water.

 Wastewater connections to stormwater pipes have an equally harmful impact.
-Due to a faulty connection or leaks, wastewater does end up in the stormwater network.
-These cross connections are illegal.
+Due to a faulty connection or leaks, wastewater can overflow and end up in the stormwater system, which transports directly into our streams, rivers and the sea.

 It is the homeowner’s responsibility to ensure their drainage pipes connect to the right system.
 If you are getting drainage work done for an extension or new development, ensure your drainlayer is 100% confident your pipes are going where they should.